Blogs

 How to Choose the Right Wheelchair Ramp for Your Home

-February 15, 20266 min read
+February 15, 20269 min read

-To choose the right wheelchair ramp, first start measuring your doorway height, checking what space you have, and picking materials that won't fall apart in Massachusetts weather.
+Wondering how to choose a wheelchair ramp for your home?
+Start by measuring your doorway height, checking your available space, and picking materials that won't fall apart in Massachusetts weather.
 Look, nobody wakes up excited about buying a ramp.
 Maybe your mom fell last month.
 Maybe you just got home from knee surgery.

 Whatever brought you here, you need answers fast.
-If you are in Massachusetts, then winter adds another problem, and ice turns a bad ramp into a dangerous one.
-We have helped hundreds of families through this at TCP Building Corp, and honestly, choosing a wheelchair ramp doesn't have to be complicated.
+If you're in Massachusetts, winter adds another problem.
+Ice turns a bad ramp into a dangerous one.
+We've helped hundreds of families through this at TCP Building Corp, and honestly, choosing the right wheelchair ramp for home use doesn't have to be complicated.

 Key Takeaways